phpMussel/Docs/readme.en.md

 ##### 11.3.7 ENCRYPTION

 phpMussel doesn't encrypt its cache or any log information.
 Cache and log [encryption](https://en.wikipedia.org/wiki/Encryption) may be introduced in the future, but there aren't any specific plans for it currently.
-If you're concerned about unauthorised third parties gaining access to parts of phpMussel that may contain PII or sensitive information such as its cache or logs, I would recommend that phpMussel not be installed at a publicly accessible location (e.g., install phpMussel outside the standard `public_html` directory or equivalent thereof available to most standard webservers) and that appropriately restrictive permissions be enforced for the directory where it resides (in particular, for the vault directory).
+If you're concerned about unauthorised third parties gaining access to parts of phpMussel that may contain PII or sensitive information such as its cache or logs, I would recommend that phpMussel not be installed at a publicly accessible location (e.g., install phpMussel outside the standard `public_html` directory or equivalent thereof available to most standard webservers) and that appropriately restrictive permissions be enforced for the directory where it resides.
 If that isn't sufficient to address your concerns, then configure phpMussel as such that the types of information causing your concerns won't be collected or logged in the first place (such as, by disabling logging).

 #### 11.4 COOKIES